Shop

 Alameda, CA

-One of their beers, Love Hazy IPA: Pride Edition, transforms Almanac’s most popular hazy IPA during Pride month into a beer to support the Oakland LGBTQ Community Center, a nonprofit dedicated to enhancing and sustaining the well-being of lesbian, gay, bisexual, transgender, and Queer people through educational-, social-, health-, and wellness-related activities, programs, and services.
+One of their beers Love Hazy IPA: Pride Edition transforms Almanac’s most popular hazy IPA during Pride month into a beer to support the Oakland LGBTQ Community Center, a nonprofit dedicated to enhancing and sustaining the well-being of lesbian, gay, bisexual, transgender, and Queer people through educational-, social-, health-, and wellness-related activities, programs, and services.

 And another brewed in December 2021, The Inclusion Beer Project, requires every brewery that brews one to commit to forming a Diversity, Equity, and Inclusion committee within their brewery.
 “We believe that by having consistent, tough conversations about diversity, equity, and inclusion in the workplace, the culture of the industry can change one brewery at a time,” wrote Almanac in an Instagram post.

-Last year, Almanac brewed a beer called Beyond the Binary.
+For the past couple of years, Almanac brewed a beer called Beyond the Binary.
 A German-style dark lager brewed by trans and gender-nonconforming beer professionals in celebration and support of the National Center For Transgender Equality, Beyond the Binary made our list of The 20 Best Beers to Drink in Summer 2022.

 And the Alameda, CA-based brewery joined Hop Culture at Queer Beer in Washington, D.C., in 2022.